seareport/analysea/README.md

    - shapely
    - matplotlib

+## Install
 to install directly the dependencies for running the package, you can run the following:

     mamba env create -f requirements/env.yaml

+or git clone this repository, and run the following command

+    pip install .

+# Applications